 A vision board without a daily practice is wall decor.
 The board is the tool — the practice is the work.
 According to neuroplasticity research, it takes an average of 66 days of consistent repetition to form a new neural pathway, and daily vision board engagement provides exactly that kind of repetition.

-Step 5: Feel gratitude.
+- Feel gratitude.
 Spend 15 seconds feeling grateful as if this goal has already manifested.
 Gratitude shifts your emotional baseline from wanting to having.
-This is the signal that tells your RAS to stop seeking and start receiving.

-- What one action can I take next week to move closer to my board?
+- Write one action you'll take next week to move closer to your board.

-This written reflection is the missing piece that separates people who manifest results from people who just wish.
+This written reflection closes the loop between visualization and action — the missing piece that separates people who manifest results from people who just wish.

 Is a Digital Vision Board Better Than a Physical One?